faasm/faasm/docs/perf-diff/explaination.md

 The Native main loop uses `callq`, I'm not sure about perf's measures about the cost of instructions (`callq` < `mov` < `add`), and it seems clear that it doesn't include the time spent in `callq` because perf inverts the call graph.

+### Confirmation

+TODO confirm that:
+* Wasm code generation is more prone to inlining which helped in this loopy context
+* Wasm optimised the `logl` away, or else what happened to it?